 The 7 key factors for sleep recovery

 The book is conceived in 2 parts.
 The first part presents the 7 key factors for sleep recovery.
 The author refers to this as the “sleep value chain.
 Those elements revolve around sleep, chronotypes, sleep stages, temperature, naps, the sleep kit and the recovery room.
-It must be said the book reads smoothly and describes information, sometimes shared in a dry and boring way, in a way that is easy to understand.
+It must be said: the book reads smoothly and describes information, sometimes shared in a dry and boring way, in an easy-to-understand manner.
 The man is convincing and very American (although British :-)) in his writing style and some elements are highlighted very sharply as a result.

 The R90 method

-The 2nd part of the book talks about the R90 method.
+The second part of the book tells Nick Littlehales about the R90 method.
 In doing so, the author questions the myth of 8 hours of sleep.
 The assumption that a complete sleep phase consists of 90 minutes allows us to approach sleep not from the x number of hours per night but from x number of sleep stages or cycles.
 The author extends this fact to the number of sleep cycles per day and per week.
 The idea sounds logical and also creates a lot of peace in your mind.
 Especially if you are fixated on sleeping hours.

 Our opinion?